mrkline/ece453/doc/schemas.md

 - "player count" - The number of players for the game

-- "win condition" - An array containing one or both of the following (in which case the game ends when the first of the two is reached):
+- "win conditions" - An array containing one or both of the following (in which case the game ends when the first of the two is reached):

   - "time" - End the game after a given amount of time